 All software has bugs.
 But not all bugs get fixed.
 Software teams must decide which bugs to fix, and when, and this is where the bug triage process comes in to play.

 - The process of assigning a level of urgency to wounded victims in order to determine the order in which they are treated.

-- The calculation of priorities which need to be actioned.
+- The calculation of priorities that need to be actioned.

 What is Bug Triaging?

-Swap the word “victims” for “bugs” or “defects”.
+Referencing the definition above, let’s swap “wounded victims” for “bugs” or “defects.”
 Bug triaging is the process of determining the priority of bugs/defects.
-During bug triage meetings, software teams decide how to categories/prioritize bugs.
+During bug triage meetings, software teams decide how to categorize/prioritize bugs.
 The following three categories are often used:

 - We’re going to fix this now.